-Whenever you take a look at companies which perform exceedingly well, time after time, year after year, you will find that there’s one factor behind it.
-And that single factor is a performance oriented culture.
+Whenever you take a look at companies that perform exceedingly well, time after time, year after year, you will find that there’s one factor behind it.
+And that is a performance oriented culture.

 A culture of high-performance can be an incredibly motivating force and change the course of an organization.
-But how does a high-performance organizational culture come to be?
-For one, a culture of high performance does not just come springing out of the woodwork in the organization.
+But how does focusing on performance orientation in an organization’s culture help?
+For one, a culture of high performance does not just spring out of the woodwork in the organization.

 So when you look at companies with lauded high-performance cultures, you should also know that a lot of work went into laying out a strategy for, executing that strategy and furthermore, strengthening that strategy, tweaking it and making necessary changes as the organization grew.